TobiaszCudnik/asyncmachine/Readme.md

 # TODO / Ideas
 - auto trigger an event if state is set
-- state name spaces for wildcards
+- try to auto drop the implied state when dropping a state
 - event emitter api, with piping
 - mixin api (traits.js?)
-- use an es5 compatibility lib
 - method for generating all possible transitions
 - customizable naming convention
-  STATE_STATE to StateState or state_)
+- - STATE_STATE to StateState or state_

 ## License